Adapting your home: managing cognitive impairment and behaviour that challenges

 Cot beds are full sized beds which are fully enclosed.

-• Some systems can be placed on a standard or hospital type bed which fully enclose the bed, but these are more suitable for temporary use as they are unlikely to be
+• Some systems can be placed on a standard or hospital-type bed which fully enclose the bed, but these are more suitable for temporary use as they are unlikely to be robust enough for someone whose behaviour can be challenging.

 • Other models are designed to be placed directly on the floor and are fully padded.
-These are suitable for those who will not need assistance to get in or out, other than opening/closing the doors, and where personal care is not carried out on the bed (this is because this is not a good position for the person providing the care to be in and may cause injuries such as a bad back)
+These are suitable for those who will not need assistance to get in or out, other than opening/closing the doors, and where personal care is not carried out on the bed.
+This is because this is not a good position for the person providing the care to be in, and may cause injuries such as a bad back.

 • Some models can be risen and lowered, with raising headrests similar to hospital beds.